TaoK/HDCompressibilitySurvey/README.md

 * Perform compression test on files in random order, to help promote meaningful results partway (don't get stuck for 30 minutes testing one extension)
 * For compression test, select files proportionally by size, selecting random stretches of data instead of biasing towards smaller files
 * Support multiple compression algorithms, allow for comparisons
+* Implement a more user-friendly change notification/refresh mechanism than rebinding the datagridview; would be nice to maintain selection information as data changes/updates in the UI

 ### License / Third-party Code